Sharon Tate: In popular culture

-In music, Tate has been mentioned in the opening lines of "It's Too Late" by The Jim Carroll Band and the song "Leaving It Up to You" by artist John Cale.
-She is also referenced by name in the poem "In the Hills of Benedict Canyon" by musician Lana Del Rey from her poetry collection Violet Bent Backwards over the Grass.
-A song titled "Sharon Tate, Despite Everything" by The Sound of Animals Fighting was released in 2022.
+In music, Tate has been mentioned in the opening lines of "It's Too Late" by the Jim Carroll Band from their album Catholic Boy (1980) and the song "Leaving It Up to You" by artist John Cale from his album Helen of Troy (1975).
+She is also referenced by name in the poem "In the Hills of Benedict Canyon" by musician Lana Del Rey from her poetry collection Violet Bent Backwards over the Grass (2020).